mikeblakeney/vandalay-industries/developer-experience.md

 Using strings instead of integers in your api model definition will give flexibility to migrate to a different id type in the future (uuid for example).
 The documentation seems a bit ambiguous as to which should be used because the path parameters are of type string and the model ids are integers.
 Similarly, using strings for Skus will yield greater flexibility.
 In both of these instances, the use of an integer for these types seems to be more for indicating uniqueness rather than mathematical meaning.

+Many of the model property names are prefixed with the model.
+For example, `warehouseId` for the id of the warehouse.
+In the cases where the property is refering the model it is bound to, the prefix is not needed and will probably lead to overhead during development.
+Remove these prefixes so for example `warehouseId` becomes `id`.

 ## Endpoint Design

 ### Model Properties